sayedahafsa2004/Newgit/README.md

 # Newgit
-this is my first git reporitiy
+this is my first git repository
+Author-sayeda hafsa